matte-realize/ood-calendar-sI25/Calendar/README.md

 The calendar is able to create and edit a calendar before being able to access the calendar to individually create event or event series.
 These events or event series can be edited or copied to make other events that were modified and then be able to be displayed on screen.
-There are a few edge cases that were not handled or tested.

 ## Work Distribution: